Miracloon/pflotran-documentation/source/user_guide/cards/process_model_cards/linear_solver_card.rst

  Forces the simulation to stop when the linear solver fails to converge.

 CPR_OPTIONS
- When using Constrained Pressure Residual Preconditioner (PRECONDITIONER CPR), multiple options can be set.
-(SOLVER FGMRES is strongly recommended, and MAXIT 1000, see example)
+ When using the Constrained Pressure Residual Preconditioner (PRECONDITIONER CPR), multiple options can be set.
+SOLVER FGMRES and MAXIT 1000 are highly recommended.

-  CPR_TYPE <string> (default: COMBINATIVE)
+  CPR_TYPE <string>
-   CPR_TYPE COMBINATIVE is a two-stage preconditioner where Algebraic Multigrid (AMG) is applied to decoupled pressure block of the Jacobian matrix, and Block-Jacobi ILU(0) is applied globally as the second stage.
+   COMBINATIVE is a two-stage preconditioner where Algebraic Multigrid (AMG) is applied to decoupled pressure block of the Jacobian matrix, and Block-Jacobi ILU(0) is applied globally as the second stage.
-   CPR_TYPE ADDITIVE is a three-stage preconditioner where it also applies AMG to decoupled saturation block of the Jacobian matrix in addition to COMBINATIVE method.
+   ADDITIVE is a three-stage preconditioner where AMG is applied to the saturation block of the Jacobian matrix in addition to COMBINATIVE method.
+Default = COMBINATIVE.

+  CPR_EXTRACTION_TYPE <string>
-  CPR_EXTRACTION_TYPE <string> (default: QIMPES) CPR_EXTRACTION_TYPE defines a decoupling method of the block matrix.
+   Defines the approach to decoupling the block matrix.
-   Mainly there are two different methods, alternate-block-factorization(ABF) and quasi-implicit-pressure-explicit-saturation (QIMPES) methods.
+   There are two main methods: alternate-block-factorization(ABF) and quasi-implicit-pressure-explicit-saturation (QIMPES).
    Available cards are ABF, QIMPES_IMMISCIBLE, QIMPES_TWO_UNKNOWNS,
    QIMPES_VARIABLE, QIMPES_THREE_UNKNOWNS, QIMPES, QIMPES_ANY_UNKONWN,
    QIMPES_VARIABLE_FORCE.
+Default = QIMPES.

-  T1_SCALE (default)
+  T1_SCALE
-   This options scales the decoupled pressure block to keep the shape of long waves of diffusion characteristics for AMG to be effective. (recommended)
+   This options scales the decoupled pressure block to keep the shape of long waves of diffusion characteristics for AMG.
+This scaling is recommended and used by default.

   T1_NO_SCALE
    Turns off T1_SCALE